system76/docs/_articles/graphics-switch-ubuntu.md

 Pop!_OS by System76 includes the system76-power package that includes the ability to switch between NVIDIA and Intel graphics.

-You'll need to install this software with the following commands:
+You'll only need to install this software if you did a fresh install of Ubuntu as our installations will include these packages by default.
+You can do this with the following commands:

 ```
 sudo apt-add-repository ppa:system76-dev/stable